tristan-mcinnis/Simultaneous-Interpretation/README.md

 - **Real-time transcription with whisper.cpp** – default backend uses the `whispercpp` Python bindings so you can run highly optimized Whisper models locally on CPU (perfect for macOS laptops).
 A `faster-whisper` fallback is available for systems that already rely on those weights.
-- **Flexible OpenAI translation** – choose any publicly released OpenAI chat model (e.g., `gpt-4o`, `gpt-4o-mini`) via a command-line argument.
+- **Flexible OpenAI translation** – select from the latest OpenAI releases (including `gpt-5`, `gpt-5-mini`, `gpt-5-nano`, `gpt-4o`, and
+  `gpt-4o-mini`) via a command-line argument.
 The translation step respects conversation topic hints and remembers recent context for smoother phrasing.
-- **Optional text-to-speech playback** – stream translations back through your speakers using the OpenAI text-to-speech API with your preferred voice and speed.
+- **Optional text-to-speech playback** – stream translations back through your speakers using the OpenAI text-to-speech API with your preferred voice, speed, and any of the current models (`gpt-4o-mini-tts`, `gpt-4.1-tts`, or `gpt-4.1-mini-tts`).
 - **Domain dictionaries and logging** – import custom terminology mappings, review transcripts in the terminal, and export a tidy log to your Downloads folder after each session.

-> **Note:** OpenAI has not released GPT-5 models.
-Use currently available models such as `gpt-4o` or `gpt-4o-mini` and update the
-> `--model` argument whenever new publicly documented models appear.
+> **Note:** The CLI enforces the documented OpenAI model catalog.
+Update `src/siminterp/openai_models.py` when OpenAI publishes additional
+> identifiers.

 ## Prerequisites
 - Python 3.10 or newer.